 Deadlines for Completing an Incomplete Course

 The general deadline for submitting the missing work to your instructor is the last day of the fifth week of the subsequent fall/spring semester of enrollment.
 This means that incomplete work in the fall must be completed by the end of the 5th week of the spring semester.
 Incomplete work in the spring and summer must be completed by the end of the 5th week of the fall semester.
 An instructor then has until the end of the 6th week of class to submit a grade to the Office of the University Registrar.
-If your instructor does not submit a final grade, the Registrar will post the reversion grade to your record.

 Exceptions to the deadline are as follows: